Olivia Castle

 Olivia Castle is a fictional character from the Final Destination series.
 She appears in Steven Quale's Final Destination 5 as one of the survivors of the North Bay bridge collapse.
 She is portrayed by Jacqueline MacInnes Wood and serves as one of the protagonists of the film.
 The character has gained a large amount of popularity and acclaim, mostly due to Wood's performance and the character's sassy and comedic personality.
+The character's death scene involving LASIK eye surgery had an influence on viewers, who refused to get the procedure.

 Appearance

 Final Destination 5

-Olivia is an office worker at Presage Paper.
+Olivia Castle, born on September 13, 1977, is an office worker.
 She is on her way to a corporate retreat alongside her co-workers when Sam Lawton has a premonition that the bridge they are crossing will collapse; Olivia would have survived her fall into the sea before a car falls and crushes her.
 She eventually gets off the bus and witnesses the bridge collapse moments later realizing that Sam's premonition was real.
 A few days later, Olivia meets with the others in their offices, drinking to the memory of the dead, but also seeming nonplussed by the recent death of another survivor, Candice Hooper in a gymnastics accident.
 Olivia then leaves for a LASIK appointment to improve her myopic vision.
 Her head is secured and her right eyelid pried open with a speculum.
 Out of anxiousness, she squeezes a teddy bear, popping off its eye onto the floor.
 The doctor realizes that he is missing file information and leaves Olivia by herself to talk to his secretary.
 A cup of water that Olivia left on top of a water cooler is knocked over when the cooler bubbles, and the cup spills onto the power unit of the laser machine plugged into the wall.
 The intensity of the ray is increased to extreme levels, and the laser machine starts to shake which causes Olivia to become nervous.
 Olivia reaches for the emergency stop button on the control remote to turn off the machine, but she accidentally knocks it to the floor, where the activation button is pressed, launching the laser that burns her eye and subsequently her hand.

 When Sam and Molly Harper rush into the front office to save her from danger, and as the doctor assures she'll be fine, her screams are heard and they hurry to save her.
 Just as they arrive in the room, she manages to release her head from the clamp and get off the table before the laser fires again.
 However, being in high heel boots, she trips over the teddy bear's glass eye on the floor and stumbles out the window, falling to her death.

 Development

 Casting

-In an interview, Jacqueline MacInnes Wood revealed that she has been a fan of the series since she was a kid and talked about getting her part in the film and shooting her infamous death scene.
+In an interview, Jacqueline MacInnes Wood revealed that she has been a fan of the Final Destination series since she was a kid and talked about getting her part in Final Destination 5 and shooting her infamous death scene.
 She said: